 - Be open to new ways of thinking and approaching challenges.

 We offer counseling for two to address your relationship concerns in a confidential and safe setting.
 Whether you are looking for counseling for you and your roommate, friend, partner, spouse or significant other, we can help.

 Groups and Classes

 Groups and classes are available to have the support of others who share similar concerns and to gain information needed for effective self-care.
-A wide variety of groups are available each semester.
+A wide variety of groups and classes are available each semester.

 To learn more about groups and classes, click here.

 We have a part-time psychiatrist on staff to meet your needs.
 Our staff psychiatrist and medical providers will work together to help manage medication.